Das ist je gewißlich wahr

 Das ist je gewißlich wahr (This is now the gospel truth), TWV 1:183, is a cantata by Georg Philipp Telemann.
 Due to an erroneous attribution to Johann Sebastian Bach, it appears in the Bach-Werke-Verzeichnis (BWV) as No. 141, but was moved to Anhang III, the Appendix of spurious works, in the 1990s second edition of that catalogue.

 The cantata's libretto by Johann Friedrich Helbig was published in 1720.
 Around 1723 Johann Balthasar König copied the manuscript, attributing its authorship to Telemann.
 Its spurious attribution to Bach can be found in some of the manuscript copies produced in the second half of the 18th century.

 History and text

-The cantata was composed for the third Sunday of Advent in 1719 or 1720.
+The cantata was composed for Gaudete Sunday (third Sunday of Advent) in 1719 or 1720.
 The libretto is based on a reading of 1 Timothy 1:15 (opening chorus), and a text by Johann Friedrich Helbig (movements 2–4).

 Scoring and structure

 This piece is scored for three vocal soloists (alto, tenor, and bass), a four-part choir, two oboes, two violins, viola, and basso continuo.